|

 this time Neil entered a team from his various

-Incredibly, all ten won their debut bouts!
-This
+and all ten of his student won their debut bouts!

 more regular and eventually progressing onto Professional